 The Fair Debt Collection Practices Act, which was set into law in 1977 and has been revised many times over since then, exists to protect the consumer (debtor) from abusive, deceptive, and unfair practices from collection agencies.
 The act also sets a standard that collection agencies must abide by, which include the following:

-- Hours of Contact – Agencies may only call debtors from 8am to 9pm in their local time.
+- Hours of Contact – Agencies may only call debtors from 8 am to 9 pm local time.

 - Communication – If a debtor asks not to be called again, the agency must respect their wish.
 The agency is also prohibited from calling a debtor at their job.

 - Abuse – Debtors are prohibited from threatening to go to the police or from publishing the debtor’s information publicly.

 Debt does not last forever.
 Most debts (except for college loans, child support, etc.) expire after a certain amount of years.
 Each state differs, but most debts expire between 5-12 years.
 When a debt outlasts a state’s statute of limitations, a person can create a motion to have the debt removed from their credit report.
 If the debt is a tax lien, the debtor will need to file with their local registry of deeds to remove the lien.

 The statute of limitations does not apply to a college loan.
 Therefore, trying to wait out the statute of limitations on a college loan will not work.
 The individual with college debt will only rack up more interest and be left more in debt.